Ferguson-Digital/jobr-enhancement-suite/README.md

 3. Enable "Developer mode" in the top right corner
 4. Click the "Load unpacked" button, and select the `./dist/chrome/` folder
 5. Navigate to https://ferguson.jobr.mobi
+6. Click the reload icon on Jobr Plus in the Extensions page when you have changes

 ### Loading the Add-on in Firefox
 #### Using web-ext